Formal approval is required for most changes which may become necessary regarding the details of a candidate's

 Request for PhD Deferral from Research Component

 A deferral is a period of temporary withdrawal, for either academic or personal reasons.
-A deferral stops the clock in terms of EFTS, calendar years, tuition fees and scholarships.
+A deferral stops the clock in terms of EFTS, calendar years, services, support, supervision,tuition fees and scholarships.
 Deferrals will not normally be granted for periods of less than two months or more than 12 months in the first instance and the dates of the deferral must be from the first of a month to the end date of a month.
 Multiple deferrals (i.e. more than two) will only be granted in exceptional circumstances.
 A reason must be stated on the deferral form, and the application should be endorsed by the supervisor(s), the Head of Department and the Pro-Vice-Chancellor.
+Candidates on deferral, or continuing on deferral, must still re-enrol for study in the next calendar year before 1 December of the current year.
+Unless their deferral covers a full calendar year.

 Request for Permanent Withdrawal